OptogeneticsandNeuralEngineeringCore/ONECoreSite/_projects/Neuroprobeamajiger.md

 A variety of horizontal holes on top allow wires and fiber optic patch cords to be held.
 No special tools are required for assembly.
 Release of the component post implantation only requires one hand (phillips screwdriver).

 I'm an engineer with no marketing experience.
-Please pardon the name.
+Please pardon the name (Neuroprobeamajiger).

 ***